flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I don't date people who couldn't be my friend.", "I operate at a different level.",
     "I think being happy is worth the effort.",
-    "I never try to solve problems I don't have ",
+    "I never try to solve problems I don't have.",
+    "I deserve everything I have.",
   ]
 };